#2

 Some residues represented common ImmunoDominant regions that were detected in both MS patients and healthy controls while others were associated only with MS.

 MBP-reactive T-Cell lines generally exhibited a Th0 like Cytokine profile.
-There was significantly increased Th1 Cytokine production (ie. TNF-alpha and IFN-gamma) among MS-derived T-Cell lines.
+There was significantly increased Th1 Cytokine production (ie. TNF- and IFN-) among MS-derived T-Cell lines.

-PLP-reactive T-Cell lines had a distinct Cytokine profile, producing predominantly TNF-alpha and little or not IFN-gamma and IL-4.
+PLP-reactive T-Cell lines had a distinct Cytokine profile, producing predominantly TNF- and little or not IFN- and IL-4.

 The findings have important implications in the understanding of the role of Myelin-reactive T-Cells in MS.